electrode-io/electrode-native/docs/overview/contributing.md

 ### Type checking

-Electrode Native uses [flow] accross all of its modules.
+Electrode Native uses [flow] across all of its modules.

 [flow] comes with integration support for many JavaScript editors.
 If you want to see [flow] errors from within your editor, please check the list of supported [flow editors] and configure your editor accordingly.